unitedastronomer/E1-572G-Hackintosh/README.md

    <sup>iPhone USB Tethering does not work in Recovery</sup>
 2. USB Drive <br >
 <sup>`>=4GB` for Onlline installer</sup>
-3. Replace mPCIe WiFI Card with an Intel one<br >
+3. Replace mPCIe WiFi Card with an Intel one<br >
 <sup>`Optional` There's no working kext for AR9565 on Monterey and newer, max speed is ≤ 200 kilobits under Big Sur and earlier.</sup>

 # Preparation